-Single crystals of $Ba{0.5}K{0.5}Fe_2As_2$ were grown by the self-flux method.29 The critical temperature of the single crystals was determined to be 36 K from the temperature dependence of the zero-field-cooled magnetization studied on several individual single crystals with a SQUID magnetometer.
-The c lattice constant of each single crystal was examined by x-ray diffraction on both sides of the tabular-shaped samples.
-We find only minor variation with values staying between 13.40 and 13.45 Åindicating a variation of the K content below $\Delta x=\pm 0.028$.
-A total number of 60 single crystals with a total mass of 1.3 g were co-aligned on a thin Al sample holder.
+Single crystals of $Ba{0.5}K{0.5}Fe_2As_2$ were grown by the self-flux method.29 The critical temperature of the single crystals was determined to be 36 K from the temperature dependence of the zero-field-cooled magnetization.
+The c lattice constant of each single crystal was examined by x-ray diffraction on both sides of the tabular-shaped samples to be between 13.40 and 13.45 Å. A total number of 60 single crystals with a total mass of 1.3 g were co-aligned on a thin Al sample holder.

 Polarized inelastic neutron scattering experiments with longitudinal polarization analysis were carried out at the thermal-beam spectrometers IN20 and IN22 (ILL, Grenoble).
 Both spectrometers were equipped with polarizing Heusler (111) crystals as monochromator and analyzer.
 The flipping ratio was determined on a nuclear reflection to be approximately 17 at IN20 and 13 at IN22, respectively.
 All inelastic scans were performed with a constant \mathbf{k}f of 2.662 Å-1.
 The sample was mounted in the [110]/[001] scattering plane.
 Longitudinal polarization analysis was performed using the CRYOPAD device to guide and orient the neutron polarization with a strictly zero magnetic field at the sample position in order to avoid errors due to flux inclusion and field repulsion in the superconducting state of the sample.
-We use the common coordinate system in polarized neutron scattering30 with x pointing along the scattering vector, y being perpendicular to x within the scattering plane, and z pointing perpendicular to the scattering plane.
-As a general law neutron scattering only senses magnetic excitations polarized perpendicular to the scattering vector Q. With the polarization analysis it is possible to separate nuclear scattering [always a non-spin-flip (NSF) process from magnetic scattering and to separate magnetic fluctuations polarized along different direction in spin space.
-Magnetic excitations contribute to the spin-flip (SF) channel only for magnetic components oscillating perpendicular to the initial polarization axis \mathbf{P}i .
-In contrast, magnetic excitations with components oscillating parallel to \mathbf{P}i are detected in the NSF channel.
+With the polarization analysis it is possible to separate nuclear scattering [always a non-spin-flip (NSF) process] from magnetic scattering.
+The latter is a spin-flip (SF) process for magnetic components perpendicular to the initial polarization axis \mathbf{P}i and perpendicular to the scattering vector Q (by definition Q is parallel to $x, y \perp x$ within the scattering plane and z is the vertical spectrometer axis) which is a general law of magnetic scattering.
+In contrast, magnetic components parallel to \mathbf{P}i are detected in the NSF channel.
 For each point in the scan the three SF channels and the NSF_x channel have been measured, the latter being a reference for spurious scattering.
 The respective magnetic cross sections for the in-plane and out-of-plane response, σ_z and σ_y , respectively, can be deduced by simple algebra and by correcting for the finite flipping ratio as it is explained in detail in Ref.
 20.